deangelisbd/nestjs-edgedb-test-1/README.md

 Minimum asset boilerplate for integrating several technologies together into a functional development environment.
 The installation instructions below will result in the following:

 1. An EdgeDB server running in the `edgedb` container
-2. A NextJS server (in hot reload mode) running in the `nestjs` container, configured to connect via http to the EdgeDB server, and exposing various REST endpoints through the http://nestjs.docker.localhost url.
+2. A NestJS server (in hot reload mode) running in the `nestjs` container, configured to connect via http to the EdgeDB server, and exposing various REST endpoints through the http://nestjs.docker.localhost url.
-3. A React hot reload development environment running in the `react` container, configured to connect via http to the NextJS REST endpoints, and exposing a sample web app running at http://react.docker.localhost, which can be used to execute arbitrary EdgeQL queries as well as the query the results.
+3. A React hot reload development environment running in the `react` container, configured to connect via http to the NestJS REST endpoints, and exposing a sample web app running at http://react.docker.localhost, which can be used to execute arbitrary EdgeQL queries as well as the query the results.

 A fourth Docker container, a `reverse-proxy` container, is also employed to ensure urls that satisfy browser CORS requirements.